 - Conway Northern Bypass 2 (Sections G1, G6, G7, H1)

-A second Project Merger Team meeting was held on October 19, 2010 to discuss the results of updated detailed environmental studies, and Public Hearing completed for each of the remaining Jackson Bypasses.
-As a result of the discussion the Merger Team was able to concur on the Northern Jackson Bypass as the LEDPA for the Jackson Bypass Alternatives.
+A second project merger team meeting was held on Oct.
+19, 2010, to discuss the results of updated detailed environmental studies and public hearing was completed for each of the remaining Jackson bypasses.
+As a result of the discussion, the merger team was able to concur on the Northern Jackson Bypass as the LEDPA for the Jackson Bypass Alternatives.

 Jerry Jennings, P.E.